Authorized views

 • Supports publishing a BigQuery dataset, called a shared dataset, and its associated authorized views and authorized datasets, to a set of subscribers.

 A linked dataset is a read-only BigQuery dataset that serves as a pointer or reference to a shared dataset.
-Subscribing to a Analytics Hub listing creates a linked dataset in your project but not a copy of the dataset, so subscribers can read the data but cannot add or update objects within it.
+Subscribing to a Sharing listing creates a linked dataset in your project but not a copy of the dataset, so subscribers can read the data but cannot add or update objects within it.

 Materialized views that refer to tables in the linked dataset are not supported.

-For more information, see Introduction to Analytics Hub.
+For more information, see Introduction to Sharing.

 What's next